PRM710/BeyondChats-Assignment/README.md

 Welcome to **BeyondChats**, my submission for the Intershala assignment.
 This is a showcase project built with React to demonstrate AI chatbot integration using OpenAI's GPT model.

 🧪 Important Notice:
-For demonstration and testing purposes, both the customer and the support system chats are simulated and fully controlled by me.
+For demonstration and testing purposes, both the customer and the support system chats are simulated and fully controlled by us.
 This ensures predictable responses and avoids unexpected API behavior during evaluation.

 ⚠️ **Important Note (PLEASE READ)**